isomerpages/nlb-reference/_arts-visual-arts/visual-arts/Art Movements.md

             <img style="width:150px" src="/images/arts/visualarts/art-movements/Writing the modern.jpg">
         </td>
         <td>
 Sabapathy, Thiagarajan Kanaga.
 “The Nanyang artists: Some general remarks.”
-In <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=203023192">Writing the modern: Selected texts on art & art history in Singapore, Malaysia & Southeast Asia 1973-2015</a>, 340-345.
+In <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=203023192">Writing the modern: Selected texts on art &amp; art history in Singapore, Malaysia &amp; Southeast Asia 1973-2015</a>, 340-345.
 Singapore: Singapore Art Museum, 2018.
 (Call no.: RSING 709.59 SAB)
 <br> <br>
 This essay was first published in the catalogue of a seminal exhibition at the Muzium Seni Negara in Malaysia in 1979 and was considered by researchers as one of the first attempts to define terms such as “Nanyang style” and “Nanyang art”.
 		</td>